 I am often asked by parents and students for guidance in navigating the test prep waters.
 As a nationally sought after test prep expert specializing in the ACT test, I have seen a little of everything in my thirteen plus years in test prep—and 22 years in the high school English classroom.
 Although there is no “one size fits all” answer, there are some pieces of advice that pertain to 90% of students.

-Here are my top 5 reasons to take the April & June ACT (Saturday tests only) / March and May SAT tests.
+Here are my top 5 reasons to take the September, April & June ACTs (Saturday tests only).

 1. The TIR.

 The TIR is a full test report of what questions each student misses/answers correctly.
 This is only offered three (3) times a year for the ACT: April,June, and September!
 At only $40, it is a great tool to see what each student needs to focus on for a higher score.
 This report is uploaded to the student’s MyACT account approximately 3 weeks after taking the ACT test date.
 (The SAT has a similar feature called the QAS, which is available March, May and October.
 This feature will go away, however, when the SAT goes fully digitial in 2024.)